-- No student shall knowingly procure, provide, or accept any unauthorized material that contains questions or answers to any examination or assignment to be given at a subsequent time - No student shall complete, in part or in total, any examination, or assignment for another person. - No student shall knowingly allow any examination or assignment to be completed, in part or in total, for himself or herself by another person. - No student shall plagiarize or copy the work of another person or internet sources and submit it as his or her own work. - If any work is plagiarized from that of another student, both students will be reported to the Office of Academic Integrity, even if one of the students has graduated already.
+- No student shall knowingly procure, provide, or accept any unauthorized material that contains questions or answers to any examination or assignment to be given at a subsequent time. - No student shall complete, in part or in total, any examination, or assignment for another person. - No student shall knowingly allow any examination or assignment to be completed, in part or in total, for himself or herself by another person. - No student shall plagiarize or copy the work of another person or internet sources and submit it as his or her own work. - If any work is plagiarized from that of another student, both students will be reported to the Office of Academic Integrity, even if one of the students has graduated already.

 Remember that most graduate schools check the undergraduate records for any indications of dishonesty before awarding a degree.

-- No student shall alter/forge graded class assignments or examinations and then resubmit them for regrading. - No student shall submit substantially the same material in more than one course without prior authorization.
+- No student shall alter/forge graded class assignments or examinations and then resubmit them for regrading. - No student shall submit substantially the same material in more than one course without prior authorization. - No student shall post class material on online websites without instructor's approval

-Please sign the online pledge to UCSD academic integrity through the following link by Monday of week 1: https://academicintegrity.ucsd.edu/forms/form-pledge.html
+Please sign the following pledge by Monday of week 1: https://academicintegrity.ucsd.edu/ forms/form-pledge.html